-Combatting terrorism with a user-centred approach Home Office
+Combatting terrorism with a user-centred approach

-Redesigning a service that allows citizens to report online terrorist materials provided better intelligence to the police
+Redesigning a service that allows citizens to report online terrorist materials provided better intelligence to the police.

 The sharing of terrorist and extremist content online is a serious problem for law enforcement agencies.
 In 2019, The European Commission identified up to 400 online platforms that were hosting content they thought could lead to terrorist radicalisation.
 The Counter-Terrorism Internet Referral Unit (CTIRU) is responsible for removing terrorist content from the internet.

-In 2020 they asked us to make improvements to an online form that allows members of the public to notify them about extremist content they find online.
+In 2020 the CTIRU asked us to make improvements to an online form that allows members of the public to notify them about extremist content they find online.
+We needed to redesign the form and add new functionality to encourage users to provide better quality information.

-We reviewed a years’ worth of analytics data to understand where reports originated from, which devices they used and any feedback users had given about how the form could be improved.
+• any feedback users had given about how the form could be improved

 We also reviewed how international governments collect similar data and facilitated a workshop with CTIRU to understand their ways of working, challenges and aspirations.

-Based on the findings we created a prototype which we tested with 6 users in their own homes or a public setting to create a more realistic experience of how they’d access the service.
+Based on the findings we created a prototype which we tested with 6 users in their own homes, or a public setting to create a more realistic experience of how they’d access the service.

 We included users with accessibility needs, low digital skills and those who speak English as a second language to try and ensure nobody was prevented or discouraged from reporting.
+Based on our research and findings from prototype testing we redesigned the form to work better for users.

 Three pages of the service viewed on a mobile device